LaboInfra/laboinfra.github.io/docs/cloud/getting-started.md

 You can now access the OpenStack dashboard with the following URL: [Openstack Console](https://console.cloud.laboinfra.net/horizon/)

+For the domain, use `esgi` and for the username, use the username you use to login to the LaboInfra service.

 ## Next steps

 For more information about how to use labctl, check the [CLI documentation](cli.md).